Electro707/ee-parts-database/docs/database_spec.rst

 ============= ========================= =========== =======================================================
 Name          SQL Type                  Required?
 Description
 ============= ========================= =========== =======================================================
-inductance    FLOAT                     YES         The inductance of the inductor tolerance     FLOAT                                 The inductor's tolerance as a float (so a 5% inductor will be stored as 5) max_current   FLOAT                                 The inductor's maximum current
+inductance    float                     YES         The inductance of the inductor tolerance     float                                 The inductor's tolerance as a float (so a 5% inductor will be stored as 5) max_current   float                                 The inductor's maximum current
 ============= ========================= =========== =======================================================

 Diode Table